 This is a great way to experience being Cajun for a day… or at least eating like one.

 During our visit, we were given a tour and introduction to sausage making by Spuddy himself!

 Through our conversation, I discovered that Spuddy had a connection to my local church.

 Spuddy does some of the catering for the Crossroad’s GO NOLA trips that partners with Habitat for Humanity and other local non-profits.

-My favorite part of our kitchen tour was when Spuddy showed us the smokers that he uses for the final stage of the sausages and then he gave us a sample straight from the smoker.
-It was sooooo good!
+My favorite part of our kitchen tour was when Spuddy showed us the smokers.
+Spuddy uses the smoker for the final stage of the sausages.

 After you finish your meal, make sure that you spend time walking around the dining area at Spuddy’s.